confluentinc/examples/cloud-etl/docs/index.rst

 Cloud ETL Demo
 ==============

-This demo showcases a cloud ETL leveraging all fully-managed services on `Confluent Cloud <https://confluent.cloud>`__.
+This demo showcases a cloud ETL solution leveraging all fully-managed services on `Confluent Cloud <https://confluent.cloud>`__.
 A source connector reads data from an AWS Kinesis stream into Confluent Cloud, a Confluent KSQL application processes that data, and then a sink